Minnesota Real Estate Foreclosures

 19. Why would a lender foreclose by action if foreclosure by advertisement is generally faster and more cost effective?

 Most residential mortgages in Minnesota are foreclosed by advertisement.
 However, many mortgages secured by commercial properties are foreclosed by action.
 There are several reasons why many commercial mortgages are foreclosed by action.
 First, the lender may want to maintain a deficiency against the mortgagor, which usually cannot be done in a foreclosure by advertisement.
 Second, there may be title issues which need to be resolved by a court order.
-Third, loans secured by commercial mortgages are often guarantied by one or more guarantors and are often secured by other collateral, including non real-estate collateral.
+Third, loans secured by commercial mortgages are often guaranteed by one or more guarantors and are often secured by other collateral, including non-real estate collateral.
 When foreclosing by advertisement, the lender cannot commence another action (such as: (i) an action for claim and delivery to acquire possession of personal property serving as collateral; or (ii) a collection suit against a guarantor to recover a deficiency) until after the foreclosure sale is conducted.
 Uncertainty regarding collateral values and uncertainty regarding the ability to collect from guarantors, together with a desire to bring all parties and sources of recovery into play, often cause a lender on a commercial loan to pursue foreclosure by action, unless the lender is fully secured by the real estate or the mortgaged real estate is the only real source of recovery.

 20. When can a lender negotiate a voluntary foreclosure agreement with a shortened two-month redemption period?